 Oh, yes, the joy in paying it forward, giving exceeds the joy of receiving.
 And isn’t that what Christmas is all about?

 Hi, I’m Jenny Gwinn McGlothern, Certified Transformational Master Life Coach, Retreat Leader, Writer, Teacher and Seeker.
 As founder of my retreat business, Mama Needs A Refill, LLC, one way I know I fill my cup is by showing up to a blank page to write.
 Thank you for stopping by and reading my posts, because I will be honest that fills my cup too, knowing others are reading my filled page.
 Life is too short to blog about anything else unless it touches my heart.
 Please know I appreciate you joining me on this journey whether you visit regularly since I began in 2009 or this is your first blog stop.

-Interested in life or spiritual coaching (individuals and couples) or want to learn more about my retreats in Seattle, please find me on FaceBook, http://www.FaceBook.com/MamaNeedsARefill or visit my website http://www.mamaneedsarefill.com.
+Interested in life or spiritual coaching (individuals and couples) or want to learn more about my retreats in Seattle, please find me on FaceBook, www.FaceBook.com/MamaNeedsARefill or visit my website www.mamaneedsarefill.com.
 Holding sack lunch mini-retreats since 2009.
 The next January 5, 2018 is sold out.
-Seats available for February 9, April 20 and June 8.
+Two Seats available for February 9, Five Seats available for April 20 and Five Seats available for June 8.
 Contact Jenny, 206 255 0463, to reserve your spot.